Electrostat-Lab/AVR-Sandbox/index.md

 - [Embedded Design Patterns]()
 - [Composite Pattern]()
 - [Finite State Automata (FSA)]()
--

 ### Coding tricks and hacks:

-> Disclaimer: this section is for fun and to explore how the memory works under-the-hood, it's not the best practice by any means.
+> Disclaimer: this section is for fun and to explore how the memory works under the hood, it's not the best practice by any means.

 - [Expandable memory using "Dynamic Memory Allocation"]()
 - [Manually partitioning memory]()